queenofdowntime/square-one/tutorials/new-project-setup.md

 From now on, for every project or tutorial you do, take notes on what you learn like this so that you keep them together with the code you write.

-## Part 8: Getting your work back from the cloud
+## Part 8: Getting a copy of your work from the cloud

 So, your shiny new program is now safely stored in the cloud.
 But what if you want to carry on working from a different computer?
 What if you want to work on it with a friend and they need a copy?
 What if